Xunderstanding/douding_bash/README.md

 # douding_bash

-bash script for download document from docin.com
+a one line bash script for download document from docin.com

 # Usage